-- Section 1.
+Section 1.
 Eligibility.
-A person not admitted to the practice of law in this state may receive permission to practice law in the state if such person meets all of the following conditions: - (a) The person is a graduate of a law school which was accredited or approved by the Council of Legal Education of the American Bar Association or the Association of American Law Schools when the person entered or graduated, or has graduated from a law school in which the principles of English common law are taught but which is located outside the United States and beyond the jurisdiction of the American Bar Association and the Association of American Law Schools, provided that the foreign law school from which the person has graduated meets the American Bar Association Council of Legal Education Standards for approval;

-(b) The person is an attorney in good standing, licensed to practice before the courts of another state, territory or the District of Columbia, or is eligible to be admitted to practice upon taking the oath of that state, territory or the District of Columbia; and
+A person not admitted to the practice of law in this state may receive permission to practice law in the state if such person meets all of the following conditions: (a) The person is a graduate of a law school which was accredited or approved by the Council of Legal Education of the American Bar Association or the Association of American Law Schools when the person entered or graduated and is an attorney in good standing, licensed to practice before the courts of another state, territory or the District of Columbia, or is eligible to be admitted to practice upon taking the oath of that state, territory or the District of Columbia, in a law school in which the principles of English common law are taught but which is located outside the United States and beyond the jurisdiction of the American Bar Association and the Association of American Law Schools, provided that the foreign law school from which the person has graduated meets the American Bar Association Council of Legal Education Standards for approval; (b) The person is an attorney in good standing, licensed to practice before the courts of another state, territory or the District of Columbia, or is eligible to be admitted to practice upon taking the oath of that state, territory or the District of Columbia; and (c)(b) The person will practice law exclusively for Alaska Legal Services Corporation on a full-time or part-time basis.; (c) The person has not failed the bar exam of this state.

-- (c) The person will practice law exclusively for Alaska Legal Services Corporation on a full-time or part-time basis. - Section 2.
-Application. - Section 3.
-Approval. - Section 4.
+Section 2.
+Application.
+Section 3.
+Approval.
+Section 4.
 Conditions.
-A person granted such permission may practice law only as required in the course of representing clients of Alaska Legal Services Corporation, and shall be subject to the provisions of Part II of these rules to the same extent as a member of the Alaska Bar Association. - 4.
-Bar Rule 43.1 is amended to read as follows:
+A person granted such permission may practice law only as required in the course of representing clients of Alaska Legal Services Corporation, and shall be subject to the provisions of Part II of these rules to the same extent as a member of the Alaska Bar Association.
+Such permission shall cease to be effective upon the failure of the person to pass the Alaska Bar examination.
+4. Bar Rule 43.1 is amended to read as follows:

 Rule 43.1.
 Waivers to Practice Law Under a United States Armed Forces Expanded Legal Assistance Program.

-- Section 1.
+Section 1.
 Eligibility.
-A person not admitted to the practice of law in this state may receive permission to practice law in the state if such person meets all of the following conditions: - (a) The person is a graduate of a law school which was accredited or approved by the Council of Legal Education of the American Bar Association or the Association of American Law Schools when the person entered or graduated, or has graduated from a law school in which the principles of English common law are taught but which is located outside the United States and beyond the jurisdiction of the American Bar Association and the Association of American Law Schools, provided that the foreign law school from which the person has graduated meets the American Bar Association Council of Legal Education Standards for approval;

-- (b) The person is an attorney in good standing, licensed to practice before the courts of another state, territory or the District of Columbia, or is eligible to be admitted to practice upon taking the oath of that state, territory or the District of Columbia; and - (c) The person is an active duty member of the United States Armed Forces assigned to the Judge Advocate General's Corps or the United States Coast Guard.
+A person not admitted to the practice of law in this state may receive permission to practice law in the state if such person meets all of the following conditions: (a) The person is a graduate of a law school which was accredited or approved by the Council of Legal Education of the American Bar Association or the Association of American Law Schools when the person entered or graduated, or has graduated from a law school in which the principles of English common law are taught but which is located outside the United States and beyond the jurisdiction of the American Bar Association and the Association of American Law Schools, provided that the foreign law school from which the person has graduated meets the American Bar Association Council of Legal Education Standards for approval; and (b) The person is an attorney in good standing, licensed to practice before the courts of another state, territory or the District of Columbia, or is eligible to be admitted to practice upon taking the oath of that state, territory or the District of Columbia; and (c)(b) The person is an active duty member of the United States Armed Forces assigned to the Judge Advocate General's Corps or the United States Coast Guard.; and (c) The person has not failed the bar exam of this state.